christophweegen/pied-piper/README.md

 # => [Object, Kernel, BasicObject]
 ```

-Since Object `includes Kernel`, `Kernel` follows after `Object`.
+Since Object `includes Kernel`, `Kernel` follows after `Object` in the ancestors array.

-If `Object` would `prepend Kernel`, `Kernel` would be before `Object`.
+If `Object` would `prepend Kernel`, `Kernel` would be before `Object` in the ancestors array.

+The order of included/prepended modules has implications on the method lookup, since methods defined in modules further down the inheritance hierarchy overwrite methods higher up.

+This is why methods in a prepended module overwrite methods defined in a class while methods in included modules don't.

 Methods who are intended to be globally available, like `puts` and `gets`, and who aren't intended to be available with an explicit receiver like `"foo".puts` are defined as private instance methods on `Kernel`.

-All private instance methods can only be called with an implicit receiver (implicit self) in Ruby.
+All private instance methods can only be called with an implicit receiver (implicit `self`) in Ruby.

-That's why things like this work with an implicit receiver/self, because were always "inside" an object:
+That's why things like this work with an implicit receiver/`self`, because we're always "inside" an object:

 ```ruby
 puts self